Encryption and decryption in KMS

 - Another user, Trudy, was granted access to the database.

-- Trudy has no encryption key and can't decrypt the content of the database, but can modify it.
+- Trudy has no encryption key and can't decrypt the content of the database, but she can modify it.

 The problem is solved if you pass, for example, the username as AAD context during the encryption process.
 In this case: